 This method provides flexibility to the supervisors to assess the procedures individually with detail at his convenience.
-After assessment a detailed analysis can be shared with the student deficiencies highlighted for improvement.7,8
+After assessment a detailed analysis can be shared with the student deficiencies highlighted for improvement.

 There's still a disagreement amongst residents and faculty across the spectrum on the best way of teaching and achieving educational goals.
-9 A survey done by Johnson et al of residents and faculty surgical procedure showed a significant difference in perceived learning needs of residents.
+A survey done by Johnson et al of residents and faculty surgical procedure showed a significant difference in perceived learning needs of residents.
 There is a need to provide targeted information and feedback on surgical skills to the residents in order to identify the areas that need improvement.
-10 A visual examination is an educational intervention that strengthens interactional training points in a stressful environment than the operating room.
-There are evidences in literature that video-based assessment of surgical skills provides more precise evaluation of resident's skills.
+A visual examination is an educational intervention that strengthens interactional training points in a stressful environment than the operating room.

 Our study results are comparable to other studies conducted in this regard A one-year trauma education program conducted using simulations scores were calculated at one and four months intervals for comparison.
-The study concluded improvement (P <0.05) in team performance using innovative video technology11.
+The study concluded improvement (P <0.05) in team performance using innovative video technology.

 In another study twenty-six surgical residents performed laparoscopic Nissen fundoplication in pigs.
 Their surgical performance was video recorded and rated afterwards.
 The study concluded that recorded video performance improved surgical performance similar to our study.
-12

 The conventional method of surgical teaching requires improvement as demonstrated by different researches.
-There's a need for a targeted approach towards learning surgical skills with a performa based analysis of the surgical techniques that are video recorded and discussed for feedbacks and improvement.13
+There's a need for a targeted approach towards learning surgical skills with a performa based analysis of the surgical techniques that are video recorded and discussed for feedbacks and improvement.

 Video assessment of basic surgical tissue handling techniques is easy, authentic and an extremely sensitive method.
 It helped in improvement of surgical skills.
-However videos reviewed by trainees themselves does not improve performance, while review by an expert provides significant positive feedback and improves future performance^{14,15}.
+However videos reviewed by trainees themselves does not improve performance, while review by an expert provides significant positive feedback and improves future performance.

 Ophthalmology residents can also benefit from this method since most of the procedures can be easily recorded and reviewed later.
-In a study on ophthalmology residents it was concluded that VOPS is a reliable, valid and feasible assessment method for postgraduate residents ^{16,17}.
+In a study on ophthalmology residents it was concluded that VOPS is a reliable, valid and feasible assessment method for postgraduate residents.

 In our study 20 post graduate Ophthalmology residents performed four different procedures.
 They were divided into four groups of 5 each according to their year of postgraduate training.
 Residents in each group performed same surgical procedure, which was recorded and assessed by supervisor.
 Video observation is relatively easy and convenient method of assessment for supervisor as it is almost impossible for a single supervisor to directly observe 20 residents in operation theatre.
+More-over recorded videos can be used for self-assessment for trainees as well.

 The findings of our study have to be seen in light of some limitations.
 The performance of the residents during VOPS may be suboptimal, as they know that their surgical procedures are being recorded.
 There was variability in case complexity of the similar pathology among different residents, for example, fourth year residents who performed phacoemulsification surgery, among them some residents got early stage nuclear or sub-capsular cataracts that were easy to perform upon, while others performed surgery for mature and hyper mature cataracts that was surgically difficult to perform.
+This may have affected surgical performance of residents and VOPS score.
 Similarly patients were operated under local anesthesia and different patients may have different pain threshold and co-operation during surgery.
 These factors may affect the VOPS score.
-These and personal factors of the residents including wellness, tiredness, stress and anxiety were not included in the study parameters 18,19.
+These and personal factors of the residents including wellness, tiredness, stress and anxiety were not included in the study parameters.